dramsay801/dramsay801.github.io/_posts/2019-10-31-Project-Post.md

 I was recently working on a web scraping porjecto to find statistics on craft brewing across the US.

-TO do this I found information from the  Brewer's Asoocaition website.
+To do this I found information from the  Brewer's Asoocaition website.
 I was looking for data broken up by state to compare factors such as total production, economic impact on the state, number of breweries as well as prouction and number of breweries per capita.

 I also scraped information from the Beer Institute about general levels of beer consumption per capita per state.
 I wanted to compare these numbers to the statistics about craft breweries.